 It is to the credit of the film that it shows the bloggers warts and all, but the film focus is on the liberal bloggers who therefore end up taking most of the hits.
 While right-wing blogger Michelle Malkin comes across as intelligent, well-spoken and beautiful; Jane Hamsher, a Hollywood film producer (Natural Born Killers), comes across as well-spoken, beautiful, and possessing about as much common sense as one of her ever-present dogs.
-(She is the one after all who decided to post a picture of Lieberman in Blackface with Clinton.
-When the film gives her a chance to explain herself for this gaff she claims no-one could have foreseen the backlash… (Uh-huh).
-With no discernible job or income stream, Hamsher is more like a rich debutante from California coming to help the little people than anything grassroots.
-I do wish the film had spent a little more time with ordinary (if less attractive) people.
+She is the one after all who posted a picture of Lieberman in Blackface with Clinton.
+When the film gives her a chance to explain herself for this gaff, she claims no one could have foreseen the backlash… (Uh-huh).
+With no discernable job or income stream, Hamsher is more like a rich debutante from California coming to help the little people than anything grassroots.
+I wish the film had spent a little more time with ordinary (if less attractive) people.

 Speaking of rich debutantes one has to feel for the Connecticut bloggers.
 Ned Lamont comes across in the film as he did in the campaign; a slightly duller, slightly richer, and slightly whiter Dan Quayle.
 The bloggers learned an eternal truth that November.
 First, you need a good product… then you can sell it.

 The fact Lamont’s deer in the headlights campaign got any votes at all is a testament to the power of the bloggers.